spex-xray/spex-help/source/reference/commands/component.rst

 If you want to see the model components and the way they are related, type "model show".

-**Warning:** *If in any of the commands as listed above you omit the sector number or sector number range, the operation will be done for all sectors that are present.
+.. warning:: If in any of the commands as listed above you omit the
+             sector number or sector number range, the operation will be done for all sectors that are present.
 For example, having 3 sectors, the "comp pow" command will define a power law component for each of the three sectors.
 If you only want to define/delete/relate the component for one sector, you should specify the sector number(s).
-In the very common case that you have only one sector you can always omit the sector numbers.*
+In the very common case that you have only one sector you can always omit the sector numbers.

-**Warning:** *After deleting a component, all components are re-numbered!
-So if you have components 1,2,3 for example as pow, cie, gaus, and you type "comp del 2", you are left with 1=pow, 2=gaus.*
+.. warning:: After deleting a component, all components are re-numbered!
+             So if you have components 1,2,3 for example as pow, cie, gaus, and you type "comp del 2", you are left with 1=pow, 2=gaus.

 Syntax
 ~~~~~~